zincbase/zincserver/README.md

 ## Status

 The software is mostly feature complete, but still at an alpha level of stability.
-Additional real-world testing is required before it is ready for production use.
-To help turn this into a mature, stable product, please report any crash, unexpected behavior or missing feature at the [issue tracker](https://github.com/zincbase/zincserver/issues).
+Further automated and real-world testing would be required before it is ready for production use.
+Please report any crash, unexpected behavior, security weakness or missing feature at the [issue tracker](https://github.com/zincbase/zincserver/issues).

+Note that the binary storage format used by the engine might still be subject breaking modifications before it is finalized.
+Any data stored with an alpha version of this software might become unreadable to a future version.

 ## Platform support